Nusiq/regolith-filters/pytemplate/README.md

 Python has powerful comprehension feature which is perfect for generating data structures like that.

+You can define the templates in filters data folder and insert them into any JSON file or you can define the in-place templates directly in RP and BP files to generate JSON from them.

-The filter looks for JSON files using glob pattern to see if they contain references to templates.
+If you choose to use templates defined in data, the filter looks for JSON files using glob pattern to see if they contain references to templates.
 If they do, the filter evalates the template and merges the result with the content of the JSON file.

+If you choose to use in-place templates, the filter looks for files with specified extension (`.pytemplate` by default) and evaluates the template as if it was a Python file.
+The result is dumped as a JSON file with replaced extension (`.json`), the original file is deleted.

 # 💿 Installation
 Run the following command in the Regolith project to make this filter